Christmas markets in the Cotswolds

 From festive light switch-ons and Santa’s Grottos, to Victorian Christmas Fayres and late-night shopping, we’ve covered what’s on in the Cotswolds this season.

 December 1 will see a lights-on extravaganza in Bourton-on-the-Water.
-The Christmas tree lights will be switched on at 6.30 p.m by Cotswold Life columnist and farmer Adam Henson, and the High Street will be shut to traffic for the evening.
+The Christmas tree lights will be switched on at 6.30 p.m by Cotswold Life BBC Radio Gloucestershire’s Mark Cummings, and the High Street will be shut to traffic for the evening.

 December 4 will see free parking, late-night shopping, carol singing and a hog roast in the wonderful market town of Chipping Norton.
 Ben Fogle will also be judging a range of festive competitions, such as ‘Best dressed shop window’ and ‘Best shopkeeper’s Christmas jumper'.